 Jonathan Pasternack conducts symphony orchestras, opera and ballet internationally.

-Since 2015, he has held the position of Artistic Director and Conductor of the Port Angeles Symphony Orchestra.
+Since 2015, Pasternack has held the position of Artistic Director and Conductor of the Port Angeles Symphony Orchestra.
 His career includes appearances in over a dozen countries, with such ensembles as the London Symphony Orchestra, Residentie Orkest of The Hague, Scottish Chamber Orchestra, Romanian National Philharmonic Orchestra, and the National Symphony Orchestra at the Kennedy Center, among many others.
-Pasternack has over thirty opera and ballet productions to his credit and has conducted numerous world and regional premieres of new compositions.
+He has over thirty opera and ballet productions to his credit and has conducted numerous world and regional premieres of new compositions.

 Jonathan Pasternack has taught conducting, chamber music and orchestral performance, as a visiting professor at music schools and conservatories in the United States and Europe.
 A noted scholar of the music of Johannes Brahms, he produced the first complete English translation of "Brahms in der Meininger Tradition," an influential source document relating to the performance practice of the four symphonies and Haydn variations.